-These Grilled Pineapple Jalapeno Margaritas are the perfect blend of sweet, spicy, and smoky.
-Caramelized grilled pineapple combines with a jalapeno infused tequila and a splash of vanilla for this totally tasty treat.
+This Grilled Pineapple Jalapeno Margarita is the perfect blend of sweet, spicy, and smoky.
+Caramelized grilled pineapple combines with jalapeno infused tequila & a splash of vanilla.

 Can I just say I am SO EXCITED to share this recipe with you?
 Like, SO excited!
 As you’ve seen here, and here, and here… I’m a big fan of a tasty handcrafted cocktail and I’m always game for a good margarita – like this Grapefruit Habanero Margarita or this Hibiscus Margarita.
 But this Grilled Pineapple Margarita may be my new favorite!

 I first encountered this spicy pineapple margarita at a yummy little Mexican joint near our house – Chez José.
 They’ve got such innovative dishes – think butternut squash enchiladas, chipotle honey camarones, artichoke heart tamales – and amazing cocktails!

 This cocktail starts with jalapeno infused tequila – which is definitely not as difficult to make as it may seem.
 Just slice up a jalapeno, throw it into a jar with the tequila and let it steep for 12-24 hours.
 The longer it steeps the spicier it will become, so I’d recommend tasting after the 12 hour mark.
 Once it’s reached your desired heat level, strain out the peppers and store the jalapeno infused tequila in your freezer.
 It will keep indefinitely in there.

 Of course, if you’re not into heat, of if you’re short on time, you can always skip this step.

 If you still want a spicy margarita, but don’t have the time to infuse the tequila, just add a few slices of jalapeno to your cocktail glass and muddle them before adding the ice and your pineapple margarita mixture.